livecoding-recipes/livecoding-recipes.github.io/_posts/2016-04-04-recreating-da-funk.md

 (definst da-funk [freq 440 dur 1.0 amp 1.0]
    (let [env (env-gen (adsr 0.3 0.7 0.5 0.3)
 	                    (line:kr 1.0 0.0 dur) :action FREE)
-         freq (/ freq 2)
          osc (saw freq)]
      (-> osc (* env amp) pan2)))
 {% endhighlight %}

-So we use a saw-wave with half of frequency (one octave down) and add some attack and release to amplitude envelope shape.
+So we use a saw-wave with ~~half of frequency (one octave down)~~ original frequency and add some attack and release to amplitude envelope shape.

 Now we need to tell Leipzig that part `:da-funk` should use `da-funk` instrument:
 {% highlight clojure %}